 STEP 11: Click ok to close the Select Tables window and then click ok to finish configuring the Transfer SQL Server Objects Task.

-Let us run the package to see whether we successfully transferred the SQL Server table with Data from source to destination.
+Let us run the package to see whether we successfully transferred the table with Data from source to destination.

-Let’s open the SQL Server Management Studio and check for the tables.
+Let’s open the Management Studio and check for the tables.

-From the above screenshot you can observe that, We successfully transferred the SQL Server tables and their Data.
+The above screenshot shows that We successfully transferred the SQL Server tables and their Data.